Mitilda and Gabriel made it over the wall of another city, still undetected.

 "For the greater good, yes."
 She obviously had doubts about it, but I thought she would do it.
 I wasn't going to win this, was I?

 "This is for the greater good!"
-I said, getting desperate.
+I said, my voice getting desperate.
 "This is for the liberation of this world!
 I'm going to risk my life to help the cause!"

 "No, you're going to risk the cause to make yourself feel better.
 I can't allow that."